Trump sues Hillary Clinton, others over 2016 election he won

 Bragg’s predecessor, Cyrus Vance, decided late last year that he wanted to seek an indictment, people familiar with the matter have said.
 But Bragg, who succeeded Vance in January, had significant doubts, those people said.
 Bragg’s office says the investigation is continuing under new leadership.

-The Trump lawsuit seems to draw heavily on indictments brought by Special Counsel John Durham, who had been tasked by former attorney general William P. Barr with reviewing the FBI’s 2016 investigation of Trump’s campaign.
-But it often exaggerates or misstates Durham’s allegations or other facts of the case, as it seeks to portray a grand Clinton-led conspiracy to upend the Trump campaign.
+The Trump lawsuit seems to draw heavily on indictments brought by Special Counsel John Durham, who had been tasked by then-Attorney General William P. Barr with reviewing the FBI’s 2016 investigation of Trump’s campaign.
+But the lawsuit often exaggerates or misstates Durham’s allegations or other facts of the case, as it seeks to portray a grand Clinton-led conspiracy to upend the Trump campaign.

 The lawsuit, for example, alleges that the FBI “relying on the Defendants’ fraudulent evidence — commenced a large-scale investigation and expended precious time, resources and taxpayer dollars looking into the spurious allegation that the Trump Campaign had colluded with the Russian Government to interfere in the 2016 presidential election.”